fcbajao/typeahead.js/README.md

 * `prefetch` – Can be a URL to a JSON file containing an array of datums or, if more configurability is needed, a [prefetch options object][prefetch].

 * `remote` – Can be a URL to fetch suggestions from when the data provided by `local` and `prefetch` is insufficient or, if more configurability is needed, a [remote options object][remote].

+* `default` – Default item that will always show up on top of the list.
+Can be a an Object or a String.

 ### Datum